 Step 3: Tap on Network Mode.

-Step 4: Select LTE/3G/2G (Auto) from the list, or one of the other non-5G options to prevent the phone from using
+Step 4: Select LTE/3G/2G (Auto), LTE/CDMA, or one of the other 4G/LTE options to prevent the phone from using 5G.
+It’s easy to switch it back on whenever you want.

 Why turn 5G off?

-Unless you live in a small, rural town, it’s probably best to leave the 5G Auto setting enabled, so you can take advantage of faster speed where it’s available and conserve (some) battery life where it’s not.
-But if extra speed isn’t critical, or you’re concerned about battery life, just leave your
+Unless you live in a small town or rural area, it’s probably best to leave the 5G Auto setting enabled, so you can take advantage of faster speed where it’s available and conserve (some) battery life where it’s not.
+But if extra speed isn’t critical, or you’re concerned about battery life, just leave your 5G off for now.

 Always double-check with your carrier to ensure your plan supports 5G, or whether you’ll need to adjust your plan or possibly even replace your SIM card to accommodate the next-generation technology.